 how many dancers are typically in a class?

-For the recreational company, our class sizes range from 5-12 children per class.
+For the recreational company, our classes have a capacity of 12-18 children.
 If the class has more than 7 dancers, then additional support (assistant) will be present.
 There are exceptions to this in the competitive company (i.e. large groups, productions, etc.).

 are classes determined by age or ability?